Hiram Page: Schism with Joseph Smith and later life

 When the members of the Whitmer family were excommunicated from the church in 1838, Page withdrew from church fellowship.
-He later bought a farm in Excelsior Springs, in Ray County.
+One historian summarizes the situation as follows:

+As a result of these events, Hiram became estranged from mainstream Mormonism.
+Though there is no evidence of excommunication or withdrawal of his [preaching] license, after 1838 there is no record of Page's association with the main body of the church.
+Hiram continued residence in the Richmond, [Ray County] area until his death in 1852.
+Catherine gave birth to four more children, the last being born in the year that Hiram died.

 On September 6, 1847, William E. McLellin baptized Page, David Whitmer, John Whitmer, and Jacob Whitmer into his newly formed Church of Christ (Whitmerite).
 McLellin ordained Page a high priest in the church.
 Page participated in the subsequent ordinations of the others.

-Page died on his farm in Excelsior Springs, Missouri, still affirming his testimony of the Book of Mormon.
+Page died on the farm he had bought in Excelsior Springs, in Ray County, still affirming his testimony of the Book of Mormon.
 His death was caused when his wagon overturned, crushing him underneath.

+Grave location

 For almost 150 years, the final resting place of Page was unknown.
 However, in 2000, it was located near Excelsior Springs, on property purchased by Charles and Molly Fulkerson in 1917.
 Page's burial location was the last of the 11 Book of Mormon witnesses to be identified.
 A commemorative marker was placed on Page's grave on April 27, 2002.